 - Organization of first aid

-- Compliance with traffic routes and visibility on the site
+- Compliance with traffic routes

 Other relevant regulations and standards

-- Applies especially to work at height
+- Applies to work at height

 - PPE against falls is mandatory